Sridhama/sridhama.github.io/_pages/about.md

 In the past, I've worked on variational spike inference from calcium fluorescence imaging, as well as some research in natural language processing.

-In my free time, I enjoy reading 📚 and playing the violin 🎻 (both Western classical and Carnatic styles).
+In my free time, I enjoy reading 📚 and playing the violin 🎻.
 My favorite sports are soccer ⚽, chess ♟️, and table tennis 🏓.